 There’s plenty to do on nearly 1,100 acres, but to understand the history of Longwood Gardens, stop in to Du Pont’s home on the property: initially the 1780 Pierce House.
 The second wing, separated by a small indoor Conservatory, was added in 1915 after Pierre married Alice.

-The Main Fountain Garden was recently reopened after a $92 million, 2 ½ year renovation.
+The Main Fountain Garden reopened after a $92 million renovation in 2017.
 First built in 1931, the plaza, rooftop, and interior grotto are now welcoming spaces once again, and add to the overall grandeur of the place.

-For the Festival of Fountains, fountains dance and soar up to 175 feet and Illuminated Fountain Performances take center stage on weekend evenings in season.
+For the Festival of Fountains, fountains dance and soar up to 175 feet and Illuminated Fountain Performances take center stage on Thursday, Friday, and Saturday evenings in season.

 The Conservatory houses quite possibly the most exquisite restroom area on the planet.
 Creeping vines that form the “Largest Greenwall in North America” frame the doors to each of a dozen private privies.
 If you have to go, you’ll want to go here.
 Check website for current days open, hours, and entry fees.